 Now, I have a lot of deceased relatives, so this year I have all of their holy cards from their funerals in a basket and I have that on the table so that we can remember all of them at each meal.
-I also have this wonderful photograph that I received this past summer with pictures of all of my deceased aunts and uncles as well as some cousins - perfect for remembering them all during this holy month.

 A few years back I found a wonderful book called Father Phillip Tells a Ghost Story : A Story of Divine Mercy It's ideal for this time of year with a very "Halloween" type of feel to it, but it puts "ghosts" into their proper perspective in regard to purgatory.
 After reading this with my children, I was able to better explain what a poor soul in purgatory is, and how to offer up our little pains and sufferings, in a way that they could better understand.

 The Catholic Culture Site reminds us that we may earn indulgences for the souls in purgatory.

 Praying for the Dead and Gaining Indulgences During November

 A partial indulgence can be obtained by devoutly visiting a cemetery and praying for the departed, even if the prayer is only mental.
 One can gain a plenary indulgence visiting a cemetery each day between November 1 and November 8.
 These indulgences are applicable only to the Souls in Purgatory.